Temitayss2/Temitayss2/README.md

-Great background!
-Here’s a polished, professional summary you can use for your resume, LinkedIn, or portfolio.
-I’ve organized your experience and added clarity for maximum impact:

----

 **Professional Summary**

 Experienced Product Owner and Full Stack Developer with a background in global HVAC (Woods Air Movement) and extensive expertise in both frontend and backend management.
 Specializes in building innovative software solutions, including: